Focke-Wulf Fw 187 Falke

-The Focke-Wulf Fw 187 Falke ("Falcon") was a German aircraft developed in the late 1930s.
+The Focke-Wulf Fw 187 Falke ("Falcon") was a German aircraft designed in 1935.
 It was conceived by Kurt Tank as a twin-engine, high-performance fighter, but the Luftwaffe saw no role for the design, perceiving it as intermediate between the Messerschmitt Bf 109 and Bf 110.
-Later prototypes were adapted to two-seats to compete with the Bf 110 in the Zerstörer (heavy fighter) role, but only nine aircraft were built in total.
+Later prototypes were adapted to two-seats to compete with the Bf 110 in the heavy fighter (Zerstörer) role, but only nine aircraft were built in total.

 Design and development

 In the early to mid-1930s, developments in airframe design outpaced available aircraft engine power.
 Consequently, some designs with two engines outperformed aircraft with just one engine.
 In European air races, the Dornier Do 17 - a military design concealed under the guise of civilian use - proved faster than single-engined fighters.
 Although the period of twin-engine superiority was brief, it sparked the idea in Nazi Germany of the "schnellbomber" (fast bomber), which defensive fighters could not catch.
 Other air forces also developed twin-engine fighters.

 In 1935, Kurt Tank suggested creating a long-range single-seat fighter as a private venture within Focke-Wulf.
 The idea was not to produce a heavy fighter or bomber destroyer like the Bf 110, but instead a long-range fighter with the performance of a single-seat design.
 Powered by the new 736 kW (1,000 PS) Daimler-Benz DB 600, it had an expected speed of 560 km/h (350 mph).
 The design was unveiled in 1936 at an exhibition of new weapons, prototypes and projects held at the Henschel factory at Berlin-Schönefeld, where it was viewed by high-ranking Nazi officials including Hitler.
 However, the Reich Air Ministry (RLM) rejected the design because the single-engine Bf 109 had comparable performance at half the cost.
 There was thought to be little need for a long-range fighter, as it was believed bombers would not need to be escorted.